 This A level not only prepares and requires you to think about the big picture, but also develops an enquiring, critical and empathetic approach to what is going on in the world.
-Students taking this course gain critical and evaluative skills sought by Higher Education and employers - particularly in law, education, social work, politics, medicine, administration and the media.
+Students taking this course gain critical and evaluative skills sought by Higher Education and employers - particularly in law, education, social work, politics and medicine.

-There are no specific entry requirements, but some study of Religious Studies at Key Stage 4 will be helpful (though not a necessity).
+There are no specific entry requirements, but some study of Religious Studies at Key Stage 4 will be helpful.
 This course is an academic study of religious, philosophical and ethical issues and, thus, religious belief is neither presumed nor required.
 A GCSE grade of at least 6 in English will be a good indication of ability to succeed on this course as it is assessed entirely through lengthy academic essays.